-The RTC can be clocked from an external clock signal, the 32.768 kHz Internal Ultra Low-Power Oscillator (OSCULP32K), or the OSCULP32K divided by 32.
+The reference clock is typically the 32.768 kHz output from an external crystal.
+The RTC can also be clocked from an external clock signal, the 32.768 kHz Internal Ultra Low-Power Oscillator (OSCULP32K), or the OSCULP32K divided by 32.

 The RTC peripheral includes a 15-bit programmable prescaler that can scale down the reference clock before it reaches the counter.
 A wide range of resolutions and time-out periods can be configured for the RTC.
-With a 32.768 kHz clock source, the maximum resolution is $30.5 \,\mu s$, and time-out periods can be up to two seconds.
+With a 32.768 kHz clock source, the maximum resolution is $30.5 \mu s$ , and time-out periods can be up to two seconds.
 With a resolution of 1s, the maximum time-out period is more than 18 hours (65536 seconds).